Holidays in Hesse with typical Hessian specialties

-Every Hesse who is asked which Hessian specialties should definitely be tried recommends the "Ahle Wurscht" or "Worscht".
-That is why we are particularly curious about our visit to the Landfleischerei Koch in Calden.
-The butchery is family-owned already in the sixth generation of the family.
+Anyone from Hesse who is asked which Hessian specialties you should definitely try recommends the “Ahle Wurscht” or “Worscht”.
+We are therefore particularly curious about our visit to the Koch Landfleischerei in Calden.
+The butcher's shop is now in the sixth generation of the family.
 Eating in Hessen with tradition, so to speak.

 Since January 2018, Katharina Koch has taken over the scepter from her father Thomas Koch.
-She was not at all cradled.
+She was not at all destined for this job.
 Her two brothers, older than her, seemed predestined.
 Therefore, Katharina first studied political science at the Sorbonne in Paris.
 She then worked at the United Nations in New York.
-However, she quickly realized that this life was not what she wanted to live.
-Her two brothers waved when her father offered to succeed him in the butcher shop.
-So she returned to her parents' company.
-She is now a master butcher and is among the sausages in the "sausage heaven" of the local butchery, as if she had always belonged there.
+However, she quickly realized that this life was not the kind she wanted to live.
+Her two brothers declined when her father offered to succeed him in the butcher shop.
+So she returned to her parents' business.
+She is now a master butcher and is in "sausage heaven" among the sausages of the local butchery, as if she had always belonged there.

-What is so special about the Ahlen sausage?
+What is so special about the Ahle Wurst?

-In the sausage ripening she explains us what Ahle Wurst is.
+In the sausage ripening hall she explains what Ahle Wurst is.
 It is a raw sausage that uses all kinds of pork from the pig.
-Even loin and ham are mixed into the awl sausage.
+Even loin and ham are mixed into the Ahle Wurst.
 This meat comes from farms in the area.
-The animals should be slaughtered as stress-free as possible.
+The animals are to be slaughtered as stress-free as possible.
 Excessive adrenaline is harmful to the taste of the sausage.
-The approach to the slaughterhouse is often just around a few street corners in the village.
-Then the animals are stunned and get nothing from the actual slaughter process.
+The drive to the slaughterhouse is for many just around a few corners in the village.
+Then the animals are stunned and don't feel anything of the actual slaughter process.
 The raw meat is chopped body warm and mixed with spices.
 The spice blends are prepared by the chefs from fresh ingredients.

 "Garlic definitely belongs in there," Katharina tells us.
 "Fresh garlic, not powder."
-How the awl sausage tastes depends on its shape, the duration of ripening and the spices.
-There is even an awl sausage that tastes different in different places.
+The taste of the Ahle Wurst depends on its shape, the duration of ripening and the spices.
+There is even an Ahle Wurst that tastes different in different parts of its length.
 The Hercules club has the shape of a pear.
 It tastes more spicy at the narrow part in the upper part than at the thick end.
 There it is more delicate and milder.
 Feldkieker and Stracke are thinner and mature faster.
-An awl sausage is a raw sausage that - if properly prepared - will last forever.
+An Ahle Wurst is a raw sausage that - if properly prepared - will last forever.
 "We would have to invent an expiration date because there is none," laughs her producer.

-Our journey continues to Bad Emstal in the GrimmHeimat.
-This is the name of this part of northern Hesse because the Brothers Grimm collected many of their fairy tales here.
-In Bad Emstal we meet Lukas Frankfurth from the Parkhotel Emstaler Höhe, a four-star hotel on the Kurpark (see photos above).
+Our vacation in Hessen continues to Bad Emstal in the GrimmHeimat.
+This is what this part of North Hesse is called because the Brothers Grimm collected many of their fairy tales here.
+In Bad Emstal we meet Lukas Frankfurth from the Parkhotel Emstaler Höhe, a four-star hotel on the spa park (see photos above).
 He invites us to a picnic in the rose garden.
-A wonderful place to get to know his fairytale Schlemmer Kiste.
-For this idea, he even received the tourism award of GrimmHeimat NordHessen.
-Well deserved, because we too enjoy
+A fantastically beautiful place to get to know your fairy tale Schlemmer Kiste.
+For this idea he even received the tourism award of the GrimmHeimat NordHessen.
+Well deserved, because we enjoy it too

 But first, let's find the box.
 "My guests have to do that too when they hike along the Habichtswaldsteig," he explains.
 “There are no places to stop on this hiking trail.
 So we came up with the idea of the Schlemmer box.
 We hide them in a previously agreed place.
 As soon as our hikers get there, they know where to look for the crate.
 Then you can enjoy our warm lunch menu in the middle of nature. ”

-We start our gourmet picnic with a cool “frog prince” cocktail.
+We start our gourmet picnic with a cool “Frog King” cocktail.
 The gin-based drink tastes refreshing on this hot summer day.
-Then we unpack our hot dishes from the Schlemmer crate.
+Then we unpack our warm dishes from the gourmet box.
 In it we find a crab bread in a glass as a starter.
-The main course is based on the Hessian Green Sauce - a 7-herb salmon with kumquat risotto and pak choy.
-The meat course consists of an organic country pig fillet with potato and celeriac puree.
-Finally, there is panna cotta with cherries for dessert.
+The main course includes a 7-herb salmon with kumquat risotto and pak choy, based on the Hessian green sauce.
+The meat course consists of a fillet of organic pork with potato and celery puree.
+Finally, for dessert there is panna cotta with cherries.
 Packed in mason jars, the picnic is easy to consume.
 This is vacation in Hessen for connoisseurs.

-You can organize a picnic with the fairy tale Schlemmer box
+You can organize a picnic with the Fairy Tale Schlemmer Box at the

 Parkhotel Emstaler Höhe *